ericlbarnes/Status-Board/readme.md

 If you are interested in helping out let me know.
 The more help the better ;) I haven't figured the best route for project planning so if you have any ideas on the best way let me know.
 When I mentioned this idea over twitter I did get a lot of positive feedback so I feel this project is worth pursuing.

+Also until I get everything planned consider [subscribing to a newsletter](http://eepurl.com/hzTZE).
+I am planning to use that so I can contact everyone to schedule a time and place for v1 planning.